-Photo-illustration by Kensuke Koike
+Photo illustrations by Kensuke Koike

 REMARKS AS PREPARED BY WILLIAM K. SING, EXECUTIVE DIRECTOR, SMITHSONIAN MUSEUM OF AMERICAN CONSPIRACY